Here’s What You Need To Know About What's Happening In Germany Right Now

 Whatever he decides, a new election would be months away, and it is difficult to predict how voters would react as there is no precedent in Germany.
 Hello again, 2017!

-In the back of all main parties’ minds will be the concern that returning to the polls so soon could see a further boost the far-right Alternative for Germany (AfD) party.
-The AfD came third in September winning 95 seats – the first far-right party to enter parliament with a significant presence in 65 years.
+In the back of all main parties’ minds will be the concern that returning to the polls so soon could see a further boost for the far-right Alternative for Germany (AfD) party.
+The AfD came third in September, winning 95 seats – the first far-right party to enter parliament with a significant presence in 65 years.
 On the back of voter discontent, its support could rise further still.

 Meanwhile, Lindner and the FDP may well find their move could backfire: A majority of its voters – and the electorate as a whole – wanted to see a coalition formed.